opendatacube/datacube-ows/README.rst

   # hot reload is not supported, so we need to set FLASK_DEV to production
   export PYDEV_DEBUG=yes
   export FLASK_DEV=production
-  docker compose -f docker-compose.yaml -f docker-compose.db.yaml up --build
+  docker compose -f docker-compose.yaml up --build

 setup env with .env file
 ^^^^^^^^^^^^^^^^^^^^^^^^